 The Sanford Underground Research Facility in Lead, South Dakota, will advance our understanding of the universe by providing laboratory space deep underground, where sensitive physics experiments can be shielded from cosmic radiation.
 Researchers at the Sanford Lab will explore some of the most challenging questions facing 21st century physics, such as the origin of matter, the nature of dark matter and the properties of neutrinos.
 The facility also hosts experiments in other disciplines—including geology, biology and engineering.

 The Sanford Lab is located at the former Homestake gold mine, which was a physics landmark long before it was converted into a dedicated science facility.
 Nuclear chemist Ray Davis earned a share of the Nobel Prize for Physics in 2002 for a solar neutrino experiment he installed 4,850 feet underground in the mine.

 Homestake closed in 2003, but the company donated the property to South Dakota in 2006 for use as an underground laboratory.
-That same year, philanthropist T. Denny Sanford donated $70 million to the project—$50 million to help reopen the gold mine and $20 million to establish a Sanford Center for Science Education.
+That same year, philanthropist T. Denny Sanford donated $70 million to the project.
 The South Dakota Legislature also created the South Dakota Science and Technology Authority to operate the lab.
 The state Legislature has committed more than $40 million in state funds to the project, and South Dakota also obtained a $10 million Community Development Block Grant to help rehabilitate Homestake.

 In 2007, after the National Science Foundation named Homestake as the preferred site for a proposed national Deep Underground Science and Engineering Laboratory (DUSEL), the South Dakota Science and Technology Authority (SDSTA) began reopening the former gold mine.